dnigh45/Yolo_Detection_of_Bacteria_on_Agar/README.md

 Bacterial classification is essential for many medical and research diagnostics, yet it is massively time consuming and laborious.

 ## Data Preparation
 Data was filtered for blank agar plates, leaving me with 12,272 images.
-The data was then split into train, test, and validation sets: 6903 train, 2301 validation, 3068 test images.
+The data was then split into train, test, and validation sets: 6903, 2301, and 3068 images respectively.
 With the use of YOLO, data formatting was extremely important.
 As such, annotations were converted from a generic format to [Kitti format](https://github.com/bostondiditeam/kitti/blob/master/resources/devkit_object/readme.txt).
-From Kitti format, the data was then converted to YOLO format.
+From Kitti format, the data was converted to YOLO format.
 The directories were also constructed in a format understandable to YOLO (see tree image below).

 ![tree](images/treeimage.jpg)